SociallyIneptWeeb/LanguageLeapAI/README.md

 3. [Voicevox](https://voicevox.hiroshiba.jp/): Japanese Deep-Learning AI Voice Synthesizer

-WhisperAI and Voicevox both have docker images available on DockerHub, so we will be building and running them both via a [Docker Compose file](Docker Enviroments/jp/docker-compose.yml).
+WhisperAI and Voicevox both have docker images available on DockerHub, so we will be building and running them both via a [Docker Compose file](docker-compose.yml).
-DeepL can be interacted with by signing up for a free plan and interacting with its [REST API](https://www.deepl.com/pro-api?cta=header-pro-api/) up to 500,000 character limit / month
+DeepL can be interacted with by signing up for a free plan and interacting with its [REST API](https://www.deepl.com/pro-api?cta=header-pro-api/) up to 500,000 character limit / month.
+If DeepL is unavailable in your country, an option to use Google Translate instead is available.

 ![](docs/screenshots/ai_integrations.png?raw=true)